-On July 28, 2011, Gary Stanley ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate him.1 On September 12, 2011, Agency submitted its Answer to Employee's Petition for Appeal.
+On August 18, 2011, Kevin Bellinger ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate him from his position as an Administrative Officer.
+The effective date of Employee's termination was July 29, 2011.
+Agency submitted its Answer in response to Employee's Petition for Appeal on September 22, 2011.

-I was assigned this matter on or around March 29, 2013.
-On May 20, 2013, the undersigned issued an Order ("May 20th Order") scheduling a Prehearing Conference for June 4, 2013.
+I was assigned this matter on or around June 18, 2013.
+On July 19, 2013, the undersigned issued an Order ("July 19th Order") scheduling a Prehearing Conference for August 20, 2013, to assess the status of this matter and address pending issues requiring further review.
+On July 30, 2013, Employee's July 19th Order was returned to OEA by the Post Office marked "Forward Time Exp; Return to Sender."
 Agency was present for the Prehearing Conference, but Employee did not appear at the scheduled date and time.
-Subsequently, the undersigned issued an Order for Statement of Good Cause on June 4, 2013 ("June 4th Order").
-Employee was ordered to submit a statement of Good Cause based on his failure to appear at the scheduled Prehearing Conference.
-Employee's response to the June 4th Order was due on or before June 14, 2013.
+Subsequently, the undersigned issued an Order for Statement of Good Cause on August 20, 2013 ("August 20th Order").
+Employee was ordered to submit a statement of good cause based on his failure to appear at the scheduled Prehearing Conference.
+Employee's response to the August 20th Order was due on or before August 30, 2013.
 As of the date of this decision, OEA has not received a response from Employee regarding the aforementioned Order for Statement of Good Cause.
 Based on the record to date, I have determined that no further proceedings are warranted.
 The record is now closed.